Elior2739/ReadyOrders/README.md

 1. The mod wasn't tested in multiplayer (Yeah is kind of important)
 2. The mod isn't optimized and may create preformance issues
+3. The mod isn't stable and may crash the game